developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-23-simple-script-to-create-directory-specific-gemsets.markdown

 Here is the script that I use to create a new .ruby-version and .ruby-gemset in the current folder that I am in:

-{% codeblock RVM Gemset Create - rvmgsc %}
+{% codeblock lang:ruby RVM Gemset Create - rvmgsc %}
 #!/usr/bin/env ruby
 def rubies
   ruby_pattern = /\s*(ruby-.*)\s\[/